Skip to content

 Feature Musklr app icon Musklr Strong app icon Strong Hevy app icon Hevy Jefit app icon Jefit Fitbod app icon Fitbod

-Free tier 2 routines 3 routines 4 routines Yes, with ads No (trial only)
+Free tier 1 program, 2 workouts 3 routines 4 routines Yes, with ads No (trial only)

 Built-in exercises 2,000+ Not published Not published 1,400+ 1,000+